briner/switch-notes/AAI & Swiss Edu-ID on 30 june 2016.md

  - move from transient ID to persistent ID in the SAML attribute

 # Swiss Edu ID
+## My personnal feeling
+- What is interesting in going to Swiss Edu ID is that they are pushing new services such as OpenID Connect, ldap, ad, Group Management

+- Ability to have a Swiss Edu ID even before getting in the university

+- Anyone can add new attributes (really an open position)

 ## general presentation
 (nothing)